Hotels with extraordinary kids’ clubs

 A good kids’ club can make or break a family holiday.
 If your offspring are off safely enjoying themselves, then you can really relax.
 And it’s not just about pools and playgrounds.
 From a Greek-themed adventure club to a personalised African Bush experience, we’ve found the hotels that take kids’ clubs to a whole new level.
 Who knows?
 They might even learn something

-Adventure Club at MarBella Elix
+Adventure Club at Elix, Mar-Bella Collection

 Destination: Greece